brianyamasaki/get-that-job/docs/src/resume/meet-job-requirements.md

 If you want to get past the Artificial Intelligence and Human Resources gatekeepers, you must address the requirements listed in the job listing.

-In the project management job described in [the example above](/resume/job-requirements.html#an-example-job-ad), every sentence and phrase of your resume must be focused on showing the recruiter:
+In the project management job described in [this example mentioned previously](/resume/job-requirements.html#an-example-job-ad), every sentence and phrase of your resume must be focused on showing the recruiter your ability to:
-- communication
+- communicate
-- managing of schedules
+- manage schedules
-- creation of documents and visual materials
+- create documents and visual materials
-- the capability to understand complex ideas and topics
+- understand complex ideas and topics
-- leadership, negotiation, teamwork
+- show leadership, negotiation, teamwork
-- ability to be credible and respected
+- be credible and respected by your peers

 Not only should you showcase those talents listed above, you should use the exact phrases mentioned in the job ad when possible.